Abia records 6,381 glaucoma cases in 18 months – Official

 The event organised by the bureau brought together researchers, clinicians, policymakers, development partners, and religious and traditional leaders.

-Highlights include prizes for students from various schools who excelled in glaucoma essay and fine art competitions.
+Highlights included prizes for students from various schools who excelled in glaucoma essay and fine art competitions.

 (NAN)